List of Marvel Comics characters: W: War-Cry

 Julia Gao is a character appearing in American comic books published by Marvel Comics.
 The character, created by Cody Ziglar and Federico Vicentini, first appeared in Miles Morales: Spider-Man vol. 2 #1 (December 2022) as an officer of the NYPD and in Deadpool vol. 9 #12 (March 2025) as War-Cry.

 When working as a police officer, Julia Gao's partner gets killed trying to interrupt a fight between Venom and Carnage, causing her to despise superheroes, vigilantes and supervillains.
-To enforce Wilson Fisk's Anti-Vigilante Act, Gao is the leader of the Cape-Killers task force and recruited the Scorpion, Taskmaster, Electro, Hightail and Gust in exchange for clemency while antagonizing Spider-Man as well as Misty Knight, Colleen Wing, She-Hulk and the Prowler.
+Under Wilson Fisk's Anti-Vigilante Act, Gao becomes the leader of the Cape-Killers.

-After Luke Cage repealed the Anti-Vigilante Act, Julia seeks out an alliance in thwarting New York's superhuman activities so she equips herself and the Cape-Killers with upgraded suits provided by Rabble to ambush Spider-Man who fights Julia's Cape-Killers off with assistance from the Rhino, Prowler, Ms. Marvel, Shift and Starling before her so-called ally's technopathy takes control until being defeated by Spider-Man to which the Cape-Killers are disbanded and Julia slips away.

-Now a fugitive, she's enhanced as an avatar of Ares in order to sadistically antagonize Spider-Man and Deadpool.
+After Luke Cage repeals the Anti-Vigilante Act, Gao becomes a fugitive.
+She is enhanced as an avatar of Ares to antagonize Spider-Man and Deadpool.

 War Dog

 War Dog is a name used by several different dogs in Marvel Comics that have bonded with symbiotes.
 The character was created by Dan Slott, Paulo Siqueira and Ronan Cliquet, and first appeared in The Amazing Spider-Man #654 (April 2011).